-- 3.03D(1) Upon the receipt of a grievance and as soon as reasonable, the League Grievance Committee shall investigate the alleged violation as it deems appropriate.
-If the Committee deems necessary, it shall arrange for a hearing at which the parties involved shall have the opportunity to present evidence. - 3.03D(2) The USTA League Grievance Committee shall have the power to dismiss or deny the grievance or to direct the correction of any violations by reasonable means, including the suspension of an individual or team.
+3.03D(1) Upon the receipt of a grievance and as soon as reasonable, the League Grievance Committee shall investigate the alleged violation as it deems appropriate.
+Information provided to support any grievance, shall be shared with all parties and will not be considered privileged or confidential.
+If the Committee deems necessary, it shall arrange for a hearing at which the parties involved shall have the opportunity to present evidence.

+3.03D(2) The USTA League Grievance Committee shall have the power to dismiss or deny the grievance or to direct the correction of any violations by reasonable means, including the suspension of an individual or team.
 This is applicable to any party to the grievance as long as such party has been given the opportunity to review and present evidence.

-- 3.03D(3) The USTA League Grievance Committee shall prepare a written decision setting forth the basis for its decision and the deadline for any written appeal and promptly send copies to the parties involved. - 3.03D(4) The decision of the USTA League Grievance Committee shall conform to the USTA League Suspension Point System, which shall be established prior to each League Year by the USTA National League Committee.
+3.03D(3) The USTA League Grievance Committee shall prepare a written decision setting forth the basis for its decision and the deadline for any written appeal and promptly send copies to the parties involved.

+3.03D(4) The decision of the USTA League Grievance Committee, excluding for an Administrative Grievance, shall conform to the USTA League Suspension Point System, which shall be established prior to each League Year by the USTA National League Committee.